captainalan/MERN-quickstart/README.md

 ## 3. MongoDB

+(Introduce databases)

 So far, we've been doing everything with just one server.
 One might say we did a bit of "server side programming".
 Now, we are going to add another server to the mix.
 This time, it is a database.
 Rather than use an already online database, we'll go through the steps for making a local database in which we can store persistent data.

-(INCOMPLETE)

 Set up MongoDB according to the official instructions (I'll be doing this on [Windows](https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-windows/)).